LENGTH: 13 min

 Darwin had explored the emotional life of humans and animals in The Descent of Man.
 He expanded his considerations in The Expression of the Emotions, produced from materials originally intended for that first work.
 Pioneering its use of photographs in science, Darwin relied on the images of artist Oscar Rejlander (1813–1875) to show the continuity of emotional life in the higher animals.
 By means of side-by-side pictures, Darwin was able to correlate human emotions with those shown by primates and other mammals.
 In doing so, he discredited the claim that humans had a distinctly different from the animals: the differences were ones of degree, not kind.
 Learn more about Darwin’s books in Rewriting the Book of Nature.

-Animal Experimentation in Medicine through the 18th Century: an exhibition at the Nation Library of Medicine, 1 July–30 October, 1965
+Animal Experimentation in Medicine through the 18th Century: an exhibition at the National Library of Medicine, 1 July–30 October, 1965

 National Library of Medicine #101260723